ais-open/azure-blueprint/README.md

 ### PRE-DEPLOYMENT

-During pre-deployment you will confirm that your Azure subscription and local workstation are prepared to deploy the solution.
+During pre-deployment, you will confirm that your Azure subscription and local workstation are prepared to deploy the solution.
 The final pre-deployment step will run a PowerShell script that verifies setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.

 #### Azure subscription requirements